Arpitb14/tweet-my-likes/README.md

 The idea with this function is that you can put your twitter account on auto pilot.
 It will take a variable number of tweets you've liked in the past, select one at random, and then share it as a new tweet.
 This function simply uses a timer trigger to tweet a random "like" every 4 hours.

 You can setup this function and hit "like" on new and interesting tweets every day.
 You'll randomly tweet them out later on autopilot.
+Here's the basic steps to make use of this code.
+It assumes you already have a function app built and you know your way around Azure functions a bit.

 1. You'll need to create your own twitter app at https://apps.twitter.com/
 2. Make sure your twitter app has read/write access to your twitter account